-Trustee Council Use On Project No: Date Received: PROPOSAL SUMMARY PAGE (To be filled in by proposer) Project Title: Killer Monitoring, Tagging, Feeding Studies, and Restoration of Whales in Prince William Sound/Kenai Fjords in 2008 Project Period: October 1, 2007 - September 30, 2008 Proposer(s): North Craig O. Matkin cmatkin@acsalaska.net Gulf Oceanic Society 3430 Main St Suite B1 Homer, Alaska 99603 , Study Location: Prince William Sound, Kenai Fjords population killer w serious losses at the seeks to extend the program to examine habits using observexamine the potent whales in the near seals and sea otters programs for tour work to help fosterwhales the project is a continuation of the monitoring of AB pod and the AT1 hale populations in Prince William Sound.
+Trustee Council Use On Project No: Date Received: PROPOSAL SUMMARY PAGE (To be filled in by proposer) Project Title: Killer Monitoring, Tagging, Feeding Studies, and Restoration of Whales in Prince William Sound/Kenai Fjords in 2009 Project Period: October 1, 2008 - September 30, 2009 Proposer(s): Craig O. Matkin cmatkin@acsalaska.net North Gulf Oceanic Society 3430 Main St Suite B1 Homer, Alaska 99603 Study Location: Prince William Sound, Kenai Fjords population killer w serious losses at the also extends the serious program to examine habits using observexamine the potent whales in the near seals and sea otters programs for tour work to help fosterwhales ded project is a continuation of the monitoring of AB pod and the AT1 hale populations in Prince William Sound.
 These groups of whales suffered the time of the spill and have not recovered at projected rates.
-This proposal escope of the basic monitoring to include an innovative satellite tagging the habitat preference and to aid in a more extensive examination of feeding vational and chemical techniques.
+The project scope of the basic monitoring to include an innovative satellite tagging to habitat preference and to aid in a more extensive examination of feeding vational and chemical techniques.
 Results will allow us to more closely ital for restoration.
 The project will more clearly delineate the role of killer shore ecosystem and possible effects on the restoration recovery of harbors.
-Community based initiatives such as Youth Area Watch and educational boat operators educational programs will continue to be integrated into the restoration improving public understanding and reducing harassment of the Funding: EVOS Funding Requested: FY 08 \$ 129.6 (must include 9%GA) TOTAL: Non-EVOS Funds to be Used: FY 08 \$ 35.6 TOTAL: Date: 19 July 2007
+Community based initiatives such as Youth Area Watch and educational boat operators educational programs will continue to be integrated into the restoration improving public understanding and reducing harassment of the Funding: EVOS Funding Requested: FY 09 \$ 126.7 (must include 9%GA) TOTAL: Non-EVOS Funds to be Used: FY 09 \$ 25.0 TOTAL: Date: 30 Aug 2008

-Monitoring, Tagging, Feeding Studies, and Restoration of Killer Whales in Prince William Sound/Kenai Fjords in 2008
+Monitoring, Tagging, Feeding Studies, and Restoration of Killer Whales in Prince William Sound/Kenai Fjords in 2009